5Q Relationship breakdown and re-partnering

 The healing can begin with therapy dogs

-In our work with separated families we have become aware of the importance of providing all family members the opportunity to engage with services and begin their healing process.
+In our work with separated families we have become aware of the importance of providing all family members with the opportunity to engage with services and begin their healing process.
 This can be difficult, in particular when new partners are introduced to the family and feelings of resentment can escalate.
 Being able to offer family therapy is a great advantage to our team and one that many families take up once they have been able to work through their individual feelings of grief and loss.

 Several years ago we trained staff in a drumbeat program as a way of diversifying what we offered and being able to engage with clients through methods that weren’t talk based.
 This program has been extremely successful and clients report feeling more able to connect when the focus is on a drum rather than them.